Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Discussion

-To produce an early-formed galactic disk with stellar chemo-kinematic signatures similar to our own MW, two conditions need to be satisfied: (i) its host halo must form early and (ii) no destructive mergers can occur afterward.
-This conclusion is consistent with previous theoretical and observational arguments that the MW did not experience significant mergers in the last $\sim 10$ Gyr \citep[e.g.,][]{toth-ostriker92,wyse01,hammer07,belokurov20}.
-In addition, results from cosmological zoom-in simulations of MW-like galaxies suggest that producing a kinematic signature of a GSE-like merger biases the galaxy sample towards early mass assembly histories \citep{fattahi19,dillamore22}.
-Just like the case for the spin-up feature (Figure~\ref{fig:Mvir}), this result suggests a correlation between early mass assembly and GSE-like halo stars kinematics, but being independent, these two lines of evidence re-enforce the case for the early assembly of the MW.
+To produce an early-formed galactic disk with stellar chemokinematic signatures similar to our own MW, two conditions need to be satisfied: (i) its host halo must form early; and (ii) no destructive mergers can occur afterward.
+This conclusion is consistent with previous theoretical and observational arguments that the MW did not experience significant mergers in the last $\sim 10$ Gyr that would otherwise significantly perturb or destroy the disk \citep[e.g.,][]{toth-ostriker92,wyse01,hammer07,belokurov20}.
+In addition, results from cosmological zoom-in simulations of MW-like galaxies suggest that producing a kinematic signature of a GSE-like merger biases the galaxy sample toward early mass assembly histories \citep{fattahi19,dillamore22}.
+Just like the case for the spin-up feature (Figure~\ref{fig:Mvir}), this result suggests a correlation between early mass assembly and GSE-like halo stars kinematics, but being independent, these two lines of evidence reinforce the case for the early assembly of the MW.

 Importantly, our results in Section~\ref{sec:results:age-metallicity} also show that it is not enough to only form the disk early; the disk must form at low enough metallicities, which typically correspond to the earliest rapid enrichment stage.
 Consequently, only 1/4 of disks formed $>10$ Gyr ago exhibit spin-up features at metallicities [Fe/H] $\lesssim -1$ like the MW.
-Together, all these factors make the MW rather unusual albeit consistent with the overall population of MW-mass disk galaxies at $\sim 10\%$ level.
+This also implies that the population of metal-poor stars found in the MW's present-day protogalaxy remnant, or Aurora, imprints this early rapid enrichment stage \citep[see also][]{bk22,bk23,myeong22}.
+Together, all these factors make the MW rather unusual, albeit consistent with the overall population of MW-mass disk galaxies at $\sim 10\%$ level.
 One important implication of this result is that when a spin-up-like feature is measured in other MW-like galaxies (e.g., M31), it is likely to occur at higher metallicities than that in the MW.